cinch-project/docs/cinch/preface.md

 {:toc}
 ----

+## Primary Goals

+* Support for SQL and PHP change scripts
+* Easy to configure or integrate into PHP applications: a cinch
+* 100% framework-agnostic
+* Store history in a database other than the target
+* Ability to source changes directly from version control
+* Lifecycle hooks during a deployment: commit or revert
+* CI/CD pipeline friendly
+* Team-oriented change management

 ## Why Cinch?
 Cinch was created to fill a gap in the PHP community around database change management (migration) tools.
 Most existing tools are bundled with frameworks and not designed for use outside their ecosystems.
 In addition, some of